metal-toolbox/audito-maldito/README.md

 Currently, the program will exit with a non-zero exit status if a single failure occurs when reading audit log files.
 The probability of such an error occurring may increase due to log rotation.
-The program was designed to be restarted in the event of an unexpected exit (i.e., through kuberenetes).
+The program was designed to be restarted in the event of an unexpected exit (i.e., through Kubernetes).
 This error handling pattern may be revisited in the future - but it assumes the parent process will restart the program when a failure occurs.